tsaopy/tsaopy.github.io/pages/methodology.md

 ## Finding the posterior distribution with MCMC

-After MLE, we use the MCMC implementation `emcee`, to find the posterior distribution of the parameters.
+After MLE, we use the MCMC implementation `emcee` to find the posterior distribution of the parameters.
+This allows us to

+* find a value as well as error bars for each parameter
+* analyze correlations between parameters